opentsdb-js/opentsdb.js/README.md

 TSUID queries request a specific timeseries having a unique id.
 Every timeseries has an assigned [unique identifier](http://opentsdb.net/docs/build/html/user_guide/backends/hbase.html#uid-table-schema), which is based on `metric name` and any `tags`.

-The `OpenTSDB` module supports both query types.
+The `opentsdb` module supports both query types.
 To create queries,

 ``` javascript
 var opentsdb = require( 'opentsdb' );